gve-sw/DUO_RFID_MFA/README.md

 $ pip install RPi.GPIO
 ```

-## software Setup:
+## Software Setup

-Before starting to play with this prototype you need to create accounts in CISCO DUO & WebExTeams and get the relevent credentials:
+Before starting to play with this prototype you need to create accounts in Cisco Duo & Webex Teams and get the relevant credentials.

-#### DUO  :
+#### Duo

-you can create a free account for 10 users at duo, follow [this](https://duo.com/pricing/duo-free) link for details, for this project we are using the DUO Auth API, you can find documentation [here](https://duo.com/docs/authapi), the documentation will guide you through the creation of an application protection for our RFID client, once created you can copy the application keys to export as envirenemnt variables.
+You can create a free account for 10 users at Duo, follow [this link](https://duo.com/pricing/duo-free) for details.
+For this project we are using the Duo Auth API, you can find documentation [here](https://duo.com/docs/authapi).
+The documentation will guide you through the creation of an application protection for our RFID client.
+Once created you can copy the application keys to export as environment variables.

 ```
 $ export ikey='your  Integration key (DI...)'
 $ export skey='your Secret key'
 $ export host='your API hostname (api-....duosecurity.com)'
 ```

-Create a user from the DUO admin panel, with the name 'test' this same username will be used in the RFID tag
+Create a user from the Duo admin panel, with the name 'test' this same username will be used in the RFID tag.

-#### webex :
+#### Webex Teams

-you can create a free account in webexteams here, once created you can follow the documentation here to create your first BOT, take note of the bot token as it will need to put it in an envirenemnt variable:
+You can create a free account in Webex Teams here.
+Once created you can follow the documentation here to create your first BOT, take note of the bot token as it will need to put it in an environment variable:

 ```
 $ export WEBEX_TEAMS_ACCESS_TOKEN="Your webexteams bot token here"
 ```

-update the code with your email address:
+Update the code with your own email address:

 ```python
 		# Add people to the new demo room
 		try: